jonsamwell/flutter_rx_stream_builder/README.md

 ## Getting Started

-An rx stream builder widget that is able to pre-populate a flutter `StreamBuilder` with data from an rx stream if the stream is eiter a value or a replay observable.
+An rx stream builder widget that is able to pre-populate a flutter `StreamBuilder` with data from an rx stream if the stream is either a value or a replay observable.
 For example the RX stream is a `BehaviorSubject` or a `ReplaySubject`.

 This will slightly improve the performance as the first frame will be rendered with data rather than waiting for the stream to emit data.